StockNews.com Initiates Coverage on International Tower Hill Mines (NYSEAMERICAN:THM)

-StockNews.com assumed coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a report published on Saturday.
+StockNews.com assumed coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a report issued on Sunday morning.
 The brokerage issued a sell rating on the mining company’s stock.

 Institutional Trading of International Tower Hill Mines

 A hedge fund recently raised its stake in International Tower Hill Mines stock.
-Renaissance Technologies LLC boosted its holdings in shares of International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 187.3% in the first quarter, according to its most recent filing with the SEC.
-The firm owned 215,462 shares of the mining company’s stock after acquiring an additional 140,462 shares during the period.
-Renaissance Technologies LLC owned 0.11% of International Tower Hill Mines worth $211,000 as of its most recent filing with the SEC.
-55.34% of the stock is currently owned by institutional investors and hedge funds.
+Virtu Financial LLC grew its holdings in International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 314.9% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 61,808 shares of the mining company’s stock after buying an additional 46,910 shares during the period.
+Virtu Financial LLC’s holdings in International Tower Hill Mines were worth $26,000 at the end of the most recent quarter.
+55.34% of the stock is currently owned by hedge funds and other institutional investors.

 International Tower Hill Mines Ltd., a mineral exploration company, engages in the acquisition, exploration, and development of mineral properties.
 It holds or has rights to acquire interests in the Livengood gold project covering an area of approximately 19,546 hectares located to the northwest of Fairbanks, Alaska.